cludden/mycro/docs/routing-02.md

         '/api': {
             // define the policy chain for a particular path and all of it's subpaths and routes
             policies: [
-                // all routes at /api/* will execute the `authenticate` policy, defined
+                // all routes at /api/* will execute the `authenticated` policy, defined
                 // at /app/policies/authenticated.js
                 'authenticated'
             ],
             '/admin': {
                 // define additional policies for routes at /api/admin/*.
 These policies will be
-                // added to the current policy chain
+                // added to the current policy chain (after `authenticated` in this case)
                 additionalPolicies: [
                     microservice.policies['or'](
                         'isSuperAdmin', // normal policies can be called via their file name